 This is a powerful tool that regulators are happy to employ, and it’s very effective.
 With the EU stepping up to play an even bigger role in recent years, we expect that such tactics will continue to shrink the list of non-AEOI countries at an even faster rate, which brings us to the most important section in this article…

-The list of non-AEOI countries isn’t a hit list of the “best banking jurisdictions in the world.”
+The list of non-AEOI and non-CRS countries isn’t a hit list of the “best banking jurisdictions in the world.”
 In fact, in most cases, there are much better and more stable countries to bank in.

 But, there are still valid reasons why you still might want to open an account in a non-AEOI country.
 Maybe you own a vacation property, own a business, or travel there regularly.
 Or, maybe you have suppliers or employees that you need to pay in a non-AEOI country.
 Or maybe you just want extra diversification for personal reasons.